 Our Values for Growth

-The world is facing a pandemic of unprecedented magnitude, leading to both a health and economic crisis that particularly affects the African continent.
-It is in this context that we must ensure our resilience in a more chaotic and challenging environment.
-The health crisis COVID-19 remains the event that could have an impact on the group’s performance and we are preparing to limit, as far as possible, the effects of this crisis on our activities, with the support of the central banks and certain states in our areas of presence.
-In response to COVID-19, the group took the necessary measures very quickly to continue to serve our customers while ensuring their safety and that of our employees, in accordance with the recommendations of the authorities.
+The world is facing a pandemic on an unprecedented scale, resulting in a health and economic crisis that particularly affects the African continent.
+It is in this context that we must ensure our resilience in an increasingly chaotic and difficult context.
+The health crisis of COVID-19 remains an event that could have a significant impact on the group’s performance, and we are preparing to limit, as far as possible, the effects of this crisis on our activities, in particular with the support of the central banks and certain states in our areas of presence.
+In response to the COVID-19 pandemic, our group quickly took the necessary steps to continue serving our clients while ensuring their safety and that of our employees, in compliance with the recommendations of the authorities.
 We will never compromise on this point.

 Message from the CEO